INDYCAR Announces WeatherTech Raceway Laguna Seca Grid Penalty

-INDYCAR officials have announced a six-position starting grid penalty for the No. 30 Rahal Letterman Lanigan Racing entry for an unapproved engine change following practice, yesterday, at WeatherTech Raceway Laguna Seca.
+INDYCAR officials have announced a six-position starting grid penalty for the No. 14 A.J.
+Foyt Enterprises entry for an unapproved engine change following practice, today, at WeatherTech Raceway Laguna Seca.

 The team was in violation of: